BYpasserHacker666/Best-Enterprise-Enrollmet-Hack-2023-2024/README.md

 Now insert your flash drive into your chromebook.
 Now just wait until it is says System Recovery is done.
 Then unplug your flashdrive from your Chromebook.
-It is will say Welcome to Chromebook.
+When your Chromebook is turned on it will say Welcome to Chromebook.
 Do all of the steps until the Chrome OS terms.
 On the Chrome OS terms screen click on writing that is on the screen.
 Scroll down and you will see language button click on it.